starsys/OC/README.md

 into your terminal and press "enter"
 (depending of PATH you may type "python" or "python3")

+## Launch in virtual machine (mac or unix.
+For windows: use powershell):
+launch in your terminal: "pyton –m pip install –upgrade pip" (to upgrade pip) then install virtualenv: "pip install virtualenv" go into the path you want your virtualenv to be created (cd /path/of/your/.py/file) create your virtualenv: "virtualenv -p python3 env" activate your virtualenv: "source env/bin/activate" install dependencies: "pip install -r requirements.txt" dactivate your virtualenv when finished: "deactivate"

 ## This game uses "maze.txt" file to generate maze.
 You can edit it to and create your own maze.
 Each character of the maze.txt file symbolize blocks :